NehManAlmighty/MinecraftX/README.md

 In the build.gradle file, edit the line that says:
 ###### version = "LOL_ANY_RANDOM_VERSION_NUMBER_HERE"
 And then rebuild the mod by running "gradle build" while on the root directory of the mod's sources.

+### To make this mod support another version of Minecraft
+NOTE: Do not try this method for Minecraft 1.7.9 or lower.
+To do this, you need to edit the code a bit because Minecraft 1.7.9 and down uses different codes.
+Try at own risk.
+Download the Forge MDK for the version you are trying to support.
+Then extract it to a folder named "Forge".
+Copy MinecraftX's sources into a folder named "MinecraftX" and move it next to the Forge folder.
+Then go to the MinecraftX folder and delete the build.gradle file.
+Now go to the Forge folder and copy the build.gradle file there to MinecraftX folder again.
+Now open the build.gradle file you just copied (It should be on MinecraftX folder by now) and replace:

+###### version = "1.0"
+###### group= "com.yourname.modid"
+###### archivesBaseName = "modid"

+with this:

+###### version = "1.0"
+###### group= "com.nehman.forge.minecraftx"
+###### archivesBaseName = "MinecraftX"

+Now go to the Forge folder again and open a command prompt there.
+Type in "gradlew setupDecompWorkspace" and then "gradlew eclipse".
+Now copy the .classpath file from the Forge folder and place it in MinecraftX folder (Yes, replace it).